sleepypioneer/ContributingToNextcloudIntroductoryWorkshop/README.md

 ***

 :tada: Now we take time to make sure you have everything set up and take a short break.
-Afterwards you can go to [part 2]() :tada:
+Afterwards you can go to [part 2](https://github.com/sleepypioneer/ContributingToNextcloudIntroductoryWorkshop/blob/master/partII.md)